Vectors

 Also known as: vector quantities, arrows

-Mathematical quantities that have both a magnitude (size) and a direction, represented as arrows in diagrams.
-Most physical quantities that involve direction are vectors.
+Mathematical quantities that possess both a magnitude (size) and a direction, represented graphically as arrows.
+Most physical quantities in mechanics — velocity, acceleration, force, displacement, momentum — are vectors.

 💡 Intuition